{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 Evaluation

-Proposed evaluation criteria: member participation and satisfaction; revenue performance against pilot projections; operational performance of the certification role (issues encountered, dispute volume, certification turnaround); antitrust and governance hygiene record; observable shifts in CAF's strategic position in the industry.
+Proposed evaluation criteria: member participation, renewal, and expansion signals; operational performance of the certification role (issues encountered, dispute volume, certification turnaround); antitrust and governance hygiene record; observable shifts in how regulators and trading partners recognize co-certified decisions.
+These are directional β€” pilot scale produces signal, not definitive measurement β€” and they are what CAF leadership weighs, distinct from the pilot's own objective success criterion (above).
 Final criteria are set at pilot launch.

 The post-pilot decision is made on evidence, not assumption.
 The pilot's purpose is to produce that evidence at small scale before any permanent commitment.